KalixHealth/Kalix.ApiCrypto/readme.md

 The first step is to create the certificates we will need on each server.

+    // Get the certificate from the store var store = new X509Store(StoreName.My, StoreLocation.CurrentUser);
+    store.Open(OpenFlags.ReadOnly);
-    var cert = ECCertificateBuilder.CreateNewSigningCertificate("SubjectName");
+    var cert = store.Certificates.Find(X509FindType.FindBySubjectName, "SubjectName", false)[0];

-	// Export public/private keypair
-    var privateData = cert.Export(X509ContentType.Pkcs12, "password");
-    File.WriteAllBytes(Path.GetFullPath("private.pfx"), privateData);

     // Export public key
     var publicData = cert.Export(X509ContentType.Cert);
     File.WriteAllBytes(Path.GetFullPath("public.cer"), publicData);

-The pfx should be installed on the machine that will create the access tokens.
+The full certificate should be installed on the machine that will create the access tokens.
 The cer should be installed on the machine that needs to verify them.

 Now when you need to create an access token in your oauth flow you can use the JsonWebToken